In this Article

 Soy milk has certain benefits over cow’s milk.
 Soy milk contains a negligible amount of fat and sugar as compared to cow’s milk.
 Also, it is cholesterol-free.
 Further soy milk is a rich source of iron and fibre in contrast to cow’s milk.

-But then again cow’s milk offers essential nutrients like vitamin A and B12 that soy milk doesn’t.
-Although both drinks contain similar calcium content, soy milk has phytates, a natural compound which can decrease calcium absorption by the body.
+But then again cow’s milk offers essential nutrients like Vitamin A and B12 that soy milk doesn’t.
+Although both drinks contain similar calcium content, soy milk has phytates, a natural compound that can decrease calcium absorption by the body.
 But the calcium contained in cow’s milk is absorbed more easily.

 Are There Any Harmful Effects of Soy Milk on Babies?